Mastering DIR Floortime Therapy Essentials

 Floortime in Autism Treatment

-Floortime therapy is an evidence-based approach used in Applied Behavior Analysis (ABA) to support the development and social-emotional growth of children with autism spectrum disorder (ASD).
+Floortime therapy is an evidence-based approach used to support the development and social-emotional growth of children with autism spectrum disorder (ASD).
 Also known as the DIR/Floortime (Developmental, Individual-Difference, Relationship-based) model, this therapy was developed by Dr. Stanley Greenspan.
 It emphasizes the importance of following a child's lead and engaging in interactive play on the child's level, typically on the floor, to build emotional connections and foster development [1].

 Social-Emotional Development